INET-RC/GeoMX/docs/configuration.md

             param.zero_grad()
 ```

+The demo code is provided in [`examples/cnn_fp16.py`](https://github.com/INET-RC/GeoMX/blob/main/examples/cnn_fp16.py), we can run it using `bash scripts/xpu/run_fp16.sh`, where `xpu` should be `cpu` or `gpu`.

 ### Mixed-Precision Quantization
-This Mixed-Precision Quantization (MPQ) technique quantifies the parameter and gradient tensors set for transmission into FP16 format, which effectively halves the data traffic volume over both LANs and WANs.
-However, if bidirectional gradient sparsification is enabled, the communication between the intra-domain parameter servers and the global parameter server remains in FP32 format.
+The technology of Mixed-Precision Quantization (MPQ) leverages both Bi-Sparse and FP16.
+In this scheme, tiny tensors are quantified into FP16 format for transmission, while large tensors persist in the FP32 format.
+Moreover, these large sensors will undergo a sparsification process before transmission.
 This precaution is taken to minimize the loss of crucial information and avoid significant degradation to model performance.

+For details on how to classify large and tiny tensors, please refer to the [instruction of Bi-Sparse](#bidirectional-gradient-sparsification).
+The demo code for using MPQ is given below:

 ```python
 import os